Puls raises $50 million for in-home technical support

 “As consumers depend on electronic devices for every aspect of daily life, the world needs a new service model,” said Eyal Ronen, Puls co-founder and CEO, in a statement.
 “No one should have to drive across town and stand in line to speak to an expert, or wait hours at home for a local repair van to show up.”

 With the new funding, the company said it’s poised to take a large chunk of the $50 billion in home automation services around the world.
-By the end of 2018, the company predicts that there will be 11 billion connected devices globally (although that statistic likely includes connected equipment in factories and other technologies related to the internet of things that may not have a place in the home).
+By the end of 2018, the company predicts there will be 11 billion connected devices globally (although that statistic likely includes connected equipment in factories and other technologies related to the Internet of Things that may not have a place in the home).

 The company’s projections are also based on a forecast that predicts an average household will have 50 connected devices (to which I can only say… bless their hearts).